Bytes Technology Group (LON:BYIT) Trading 17.9% Higher Following Analyst Upgrade

-Separately, Shore Capital restated a “buy” rating on shares of Bytes Technology Group in a research note on Tuesday.
+Separately, Shore Capital reissued a “buy” rating on shares of Bytes Technology Group in a research report on Tuesday.

 Bytes Technology Group Price Performance